HKU-MedAI/MulGT/README.md

 # MulGT
-The complete training code and documentation will come soon!
+The complete documentation will come soon.